ucdavis/FairMLCourse/Hwk/Hwk3.md

 *   sName: name of the sensitive variable, an R factor
     condits: an R vector; each component is a character string for an R logical     expression, representing a desired condition; these must NOT involve sName
 *   qeFtn: qeML function (will use default arguments only)
+*   minS: minimum S group size; if the number of data points for a certain level of S is below this, that level will not be included
 *   yLim: a 2-element vector specifying the lower and upper vertical bounds for the plot
 *   useLoess: see below